Converting 110 Degrees Celsius to Fahrenheit: A complete walkthrough

 Understanding Celsius and Fahrenheit

 Before we dive into the conversion, let's refresh our understanding of the two scales.
 Celsius (°C), also known as the centigrade scale, is a metric unit based on the freezing and boiling points of water at standard atmospheric pressure.
-Water freezes at 0°C and boils at 100°C. Fahrenheit (°F) is another temperature scale where water freezes at 32°F and boils at 212°F. The difference between these points – 180°F – is divided into 180 degrees, while the Celsius scale uses 100 degrees to represent the same range.
+So water freezes at 0°C and boils at 100°C. Fahrenheit (°F) is another temperature scale where water freezes at 32°F and boils at 212°F. The difference between these points – 180°F – is divided into 180 degrees, while the Celsius scale uses 100 degrees to represent the same range.
 This difference in scaling is crucial for understanding the conversion process.

 The Conversion Formula: From Celsius to Fahrenheit